 Anger Words for Poets

 Words of anger can be used in poetry as an outlet for the most challenging experiences in life.
-Many poets turn to writing poetic verses to show their anger and contempt for society, personal experiences, grief, and more.
+Many poets turn to write poetic verses to show their anger and contempt for society, personal experiences, grief, and more.
 Finding the words to express your darkest feelings can be challenging.
 Discover some specific anger words you can use in your next poem.

 95. Disgust